ceres-solver/ceres-solver/docs/source/building.rst

 An **imported target** contains the same information about a library as a CMake target that was declared locally in the current CMake project using ``add_library()``.
-However, imported targets refer to objects that have already been built previously by a different CMake project.
+However, imported targets refer to objects that have already been built by a different CMake project.
 Principally, an imported target contains the location of the compiled object and all of its public dependencies required to link against it.
 Any locally declared target can depend on an imported target, and CMake will manage the dependency chain, just